mojaloop/mojaloop-business-docs/vuepress/docs/guides/tech-ops-introduction.md

 - **User Acceptance Testing (UAT)**: Testing environment for user acceptance and regression testing to validate new releases.

+- **Sandbox (SBX)**: Testing environment to validate DFSP connectivity on both API and security requirements.

 - **Staging (STG)**: Pre-production environment that mirrors production as closely as possible.
 Validation of new releases and DFSP integration.

 - **Production (PRD)**: Production environment compatible with production release.